How to Grow a Wildflower Meadow

 First, you need to choose a place for your wildflower meadow.
 If you’re planting an entire field of several acres, the decision is easy.
 If you’re putting in a smaller area, there are several things to consider.
 Choose a sunny spot for wildflowers – the sunnier the better.
 The only other absolute requirement is good drainage.
 This means a place where water doesn’t stand after a rain.
 Finally, try to make it a spot you can “control” – where you can easily water, if necessary, to get the plants established.

-Our special Veseys mixes are made for a variety of conditions with species that will bloom at different times throughout the spring and summer.
-We recommend that you try a small area before planting on a large scale.
-Attention to watering and weeding is important.
+Seed can be purchased from a number of suppliers, including your local nursery.
+It is important to plant wildflowers native to your area of the country.
+That’s why regional mixes are available.
+Or, you can select each species and create your own mix.
 Wildflowers can deliver low-maintenance advantages in time, but only if they are established correctly and modeled after surrounding natural plant communities.
 Do not expect instant beauty with no work or maintenance.
 Remember, it has taken Mother Nature thousands of years and billions of seeds to produce her seasonal displays.